DataIntellectTech/TorQ-Crypto/docs/Crypto Configuration.md

     THINGS TO POSSIBLY ADD: How to add a new feed?

 ### Sym Configuration
-The default available syms are Bitcoin/Tether (BTCUSDT) and Ethereum/Tether (ETHUSDT), but other syms may be switched on.
+Each exchange may have a different way of identifiying a sym, therefore syms must be mapped to one common identifier.
+If a new exchange is to be added or an existing sym needs to be changed, this can be configured in `appconfig/symmap.csv`.

-Navigate to `appconfig/symconfig.csv` and edit the table to turn on specific syms for specific exchanges.
+The default available syms are Bitcoin/Tether (BTCUSDT) and Ethereum/Tether (ETHUSDT).Syms may be switched on, or new syms added by navigating to `appconfig/symconfig.csv` and editing the table to turn on specific syms for specific exchanges.

     // Edit appconfig/symconfig.csv
     sym,finexsym,huobisym,okexsym,zbsym,bhexsym